ivan-sincek/android-penetration-testing-cheat-sheet/README.md

 adb shell am broadcast -a android.intent.action.NON_EXISTING_ACTION -n come.someapp.dev/.SomeReceiver
 ```

-__You will need to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the broadcast receiver to exploit it.__

 Use `--help` to see more options.

-Read more about broadcasts [here](https://developer.android.com/develop/background-work/background-tasks/broadcasts).

 ### Services

+You will to [reverse engineer](#11-decompile-an-apk) the APK and look into the source code to find out what parameters need to be sent to the service to exploit it.

+Read more about services [here](https://developer.android.com/develop/background-work/services).

 List exported and unexported services: